For health providers

 Addressing tucking in transgender and gender variant patients

 Oct 20, 2016 by Jenn Matsui De Roo, MA, Registered Clinical Counsellor

 Tucking is practiced by trans-feminine or other gender diverse people for a variety of reasons.
 Tucking may help to reduce dysphoria, make people feel more at ease in their bodies, and affirm their gender.
 Tucking can also be done for performance reasons by people who may or may not identify as trans, such as drag performances.

 The purpose of tucking is to provide a visibly smooth appearance in the genital area and to hide external genitalia.
 It involves tucking the scrotum and penis between the buttocks.
-The testicles are often gently pushed into the inguinal canals.
+The gonads are often gently pushed into the inguinal canals.

 The tuck may be held in place with medical or other kinds of tape, and/or with tight underwear or a gaff (specialized support underwear that helps to flatten and smooth the area).
 Medical tape is recommended, as duct tape and other kinds of tape may cause irritation and damage to the skin.

 There is currently little research on the physical outcomes associated with tucking.
 Much of the information on tucking comes from lived-experience and anecdotal accounts from medical practitioners who work with trans clients.

 Effects of tucking